drornir/website/astro/my-shadcn/src/content/blog/declarative-config-for-golang-idea.md

 #### Documentation for Free

-As a young junior dev, my boss told me one of the best advices I got:
+As a young junior dev, my boss told me one of the best advice I got:

 > "If it's not in a doc, it doesn't exist" - Eddy K